 The 99% of the population’s cries for change continues, with greater numbers of breakaway factions, each with their different theories on how to change the establishment.

 3. The anti-capitalism movements, which started on Wall Street, and St Paul’s Cathedral in 2011 have grown and grown since the Church joined the call for change.
 In a Call to Action, both the Roman Catholic Church and the Church of England and many other religions are united to help protect ‘Gods Creation’.

 The beauty of each one of these fixes is that they allow the different wealth bands to make a positive change.
 The wealthy, who don’t want to see a breakdown in society, give back to society to fund the change.

 The wealthy, who don’t want to see a breakdown in society, so ‘give back’ to society and the environment to fund positive change on both counts.

-Middle class people can adorn their homes with financially-viable technology such as solar panels.
-The biggest driver of this revolution is not financial as you may expect, but the ideas of keeping up with the Jones’s.
+Middle-class people can adorn their homes with financially-viable technology such as solar panels.
+The biggest driver of this revolution is not financial as you may expect, but the idea of keeping up with the Jones’s.